 These services take the operations DoorDash has spent the last few decades perfecting and brings them together in a package that's easy for merchants to use.

 All options begin with DoorDash's unique "BFF" API.
 From there, DoorDash enables a range of integrations that improve order management and workflow, as well as automated services that save merchants' time.

 You can either have your orders fulfilled by Dashers, or you can use your own drivers with DoorDash Self-Delivery.

-The crux of DoorDash Storefront is its patented Backend-for-Frontend (BFF) API.
+The crux of the online software is its patented Backend-for-Frontend (BFF) API.

 An API is an "application programming interface."
 In essence, a platform's API is the code it uses (typically a set of functions and procedures) that empowers other software applications to access its data safely and effectively.

 With this access, the platform can "team-up" with a diverse suite of applications.
 This lets those apps use the platform's data to perform tasks for the user.

 DoorDash developed the BFF API to optimize the way information flows.
 This makes receiving and facilitating orders both more efficient and more secure.